 According to a recent NBC News/Wall Street Journal poll, nearly half of women (48%) have reported experiencing sexual harassment in the workplace.
 The survey also showed that 67% of Americans believe sexual harassment does indeed happen in the workplace.
 Sixty-two percent of men and 71% of women believe sexual harassment in the workplace is widespread.

 These results come even after years of court cases and legislation that was put into effect to stop sexual harassment and make it easier for victims to speak up.

 What constitutes sexual harassment has evolved since the first time laws were put into effect.
-There are different types of sexual harassment that we have since put into name — quid pro quo sexual harassment and hostile work environment sexual harassment.
+There are two different types of sexual harassment that we have since put into name — quid pro quo sexual harassment and hostile work environment sexual harassment.
 And still, the leaps and bounds made over the last century still don’t seem to resonate with the American people today who are affected by this unwelcome conduct.

-To better understand sexual harassment and the laws around it, it’s important to take a step back and look at the timeline of sexual harassment lawsin the United States:
+To better understand sexual harassment and the laws around it, it’s important to take a step back and look at the timeline of sexual harassment laws in the United States: